|

 – Gregory Palmer

-GLORIA JOAN PALMER, daughter of Paul Belmont and Alice (Anderson) Palmer, was born April 3, 1935.
-She married Roger O. Schembs at the First Presbyterian Church, Orange, N.J., on August 26, 1955.
+GLORIA JOAN PALMER, daughter of Paul Belmont and Alice (Anderson) Palmer, was born 3 April 1935.
+She married Roger O. Schembs at the First Presbyterian Church, Orange, New Jersey, on 26 August 1955.
 They have two children:

 – Roger Allan Schembs